UoEMainLibrary/polyanno/polyannodefs.md

 **setSelected()** | `this` | Resets the Polyanno.selected property values to those of the Polyanno.editor.docs.
 **checkDocs(** document_id, type **)** | `Boolean` | Returns true if the docs are included in those of this editor.

 ### Events (Singular)

+None.

 ## Polyanno.editors

+The collection containing all the Polyanno.editor objects being handled by the page.

 ### Methods (Plural)